-History: 1963 act replaced previous provisions: See title history; 1967 act changed obsolete statutory references; 1969 act substituted commissioner and department of transportation for highway commissioner and department.
+History: 1963 act replaced previous provisions: See title history; 1967 act changed obsolete statutory references; 1969 act substituted commissioner and department of transportation for highway commissioner and department; P.A.
+02-89 replaced reference to Sec.
+13a-175h with reference to Sec.
+13a-175h, reflecting the repeal of Sec.
+13a-175h by the same public act.